 The challenge arises when our responses do not align with the situation.
 That's because we are running a program that isn't specifically set to engage the issue we're facing.
 Let me give you an example to illustrate what I mean.

-When the day came to “throw the switch” and go live, the entire production floor was brought to a grinding halt!
+When the day came to throw the switch and go live, the entire production floor was brought to a grinding halt!
 Needless to say, those of us on the project were a bit panicky.
-What followed was several weeks of very long days striving to create workarounds that would allow us to configure and build our products.
+What followed were several weeks of very long days striving to create workarounds that would allow us to configure and build our products.

 For me, the biggest issue was that my department had suddenly gone from being one of the best for on-time delivery to being the biggest bottleneck in the entire system.
-Not a very comfortable place to be…especially as a department head.
-I recall sitting in one particular meeting with VP's, Directors, and Managers, discussing what could be done to alleviate the pressures and get things back on track.
+Not a very comfortable place to be… especially as a department head.
+I recall sitting in one particular meeting with vice presidents, directors, and managers, discussing what could be done to alleviate the pressures and get things back on track.